How much to replace EV charger local

 Electrical

 The answer to 'how much to replace EV charger local' is that the cost can vary significantly depending on several factors.
-In general, the typical range for replacing an EV charger locally is between $500 to $2,000, with most homeowners paying around $800 to $1,200.
+Typically, the cost to replace a residential EV charger can range from $500 to $2,000 or more, depending on the specific charger, electrical work required, and your location.

 Frequently Asked Questions